N=2 Generalized Superconformal Quiver Gauge Theory: Examples

-In the last line of table, we indicate whether decoupled gauge group has a degree $i$ operator.
-We can see from the table that the decoupled gauge group is $SU(n_1)$, and the new puncture has the feature that we combine the first row and second row and leave other rows unchanged.
-This agrees with the result by Gaiotto.
-We can now determine the fundamentals on the gauge group $SU(n_1)$, since the three punctured sphere does not carry any Coulomb branch moduli and the dimension is negative, there is no contribution to Higgs branch from it.
-We have
+The data is listed in Table \ref{tb1}.
+In the last line of Table \ref{tb1}, we indicate whether decoupled gauge group has a degree $i$ operator.
+So the decoupled gauge group is a $SU(n_1)$ group.
+The new puncture has the feature that the first row and second row are combined and other rows are unchanged.